Central station (Edmonton)

-Central station is an Edmonton Light Rail Transit station in Edmonton, Alberta, Canada.
+Central Station is an Edmonton LRT station in Edmonton, Alberta, Canada.
 It serves both the Capital Line and the Metro Line.
-It is an underground station located beneath Jasper Avenue between 100 Street and 101 Street.
+It an underground station located beneath Jasper Avenue between 100 Street and 101 Street.

 History

-Central LRT Station was one of the original five stations when the line opened on April 22, 1978.
-When the LRT first opened, Central station was the original southern terminus.
+Central LRT Station was one of five original stations when the line opened on April 22, 1978.
+When the LRT first opened, Central Station was the original southern terminus.

-ETS once operated a Transit Information kiosk at 100A Street and Jasper Avenue, above the station; however, it has since been relocated to the Edmonton Tower.
+ETS once operated a Transit Information kiosk above the station at 100A Street and Jasper Avenue; however, it has since been relocated to the Edmonton Tower.
 The building now serves as an entrance for users requiring an elevator to get to the station platform.

-The concourse level of the station was renovated in 2013, which included the complete replacement of ceilings, washrooms and signage.
+Rehabilitation of the station, which included repairs to the roof structure and waterproofing, began in April 2012 and was completed in 2014 at a cost of $21.2 million.

 Station layout

-The station has a 125 metre centre loading platform that can accommodate two five-car LRT trains at the same time, with one train on each side of the platform.
+The station has a 125 metre centre loading platform that can accommodate two five-car LRT trains simultaneously, with one train on each side of the platform.
 At just under 8 m, the platform is narrow by current Edmonton LRT design guidelines.
-Access to the platform is from the concourse level by stairs and escalators located at each end of the platform.
+The platform is accessible from the concourse level by stairs and escalators at each end.
 The concourse level is part of the Edmonton pedway system.

-There is direct underground access to ATB Place, Scotia Place and Commerce Place from the station at the concourse level.
+From the station at the concourse level, there is direct underground access to ATB Place, Rice Howard Place, and Commerce Place.

 The station includes a mural installed to celebrate the twentieth anniversary of Edmonton's LRT system.